Poison Pill: Meaning

 Flip-in Poison Pills

-This is a basic and common type of poison pill and is in the company’s charter and official documents as a provision.
+The flip-in poison pill is a basic and common type of poison pill and is in the company’s charter and official documents as a provision.
 Under this strategy, the target company allows existing shareholders (except the acquiring company) to purchase additional shares at a discounted price.
 As a result of this, the value of the already purchased shares by the acquiring company falls to a record low.
 The price which the company is paying for a stake becomes much higher than the current value of the same; as a result, it becomes very expensive for the acquiring company.
-Activation of the Flip-in provision takes place after the acquiring company has purchased enough hostile stake (above a particular threshold limit) and before completing the final acquisition process.
+Activation of the Flip-in provision occurs after the acquiring company has purchased enough hostile stake (above a particular threshold limit) and before completing the final acquisition process.
 Moreover, the issue of additional shares also reduces/ dilutes the overall percentage stake of the acquirer in the total capital.

 Once the activation of the provision takes place, it does not allow the raider to buy additional shares.
-And as result, the more buying and selling of additional shares takes place, the more it dilutes the stake.
+And as a result, the more buying and selling of additional shares takes place, the more it dilutes the stake.

 For example, the threshold limit of XYZ Company is 20% stake.
 Let’s say ABC Company is successful in acquiring in 20%, and so in this situation, activation of Flip-in Provision takes place.
 After the activation, it does not allow ABC Company to further purchase any shares.
 XYZ Company gives additional shares to existing shareholders at a discount.
 This dilutes the 20% ownership stake of ABC Company and makes it an expensive acquisition deal.
 Here the ABC Company has two choices; it can back out and drop the acquisition deal or can pursue the acquisition by negotiating the terms.
-And the last step, which may be quite costly, is to acquire further stake to make up to the 20% threshold at exorbitant prices from existing shareholders.
+And the last step, which may be quite costly, is to acquire further stakes to make up to the 20% threshold at exorbitant prices from existing shareholders.

 Flip-Over Poison Pills